 Prospective trainees must have:

 - completed RACP Basic Training, including Written and Clinical Examinations

 - been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-New Fellows will receive formal notification from the College that they have been admitted to Fellowship and receive a letter confirming the completion of their training.
-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program.
+New Fellows receive formal notification from the College of their successful admission to Fellowship and a letter confirming the completion of their training.

 As a Fellow in active practice in Australia, Aotearoa New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.